LeN0UR/The_CI_CDiary/6) AWS /3) ECS Project/Readme.md

 When making task definition for ecs i altered task size as the default was to large. reduced it to 0.25 vCPU and 0.5gb memory as memos is light weight and ruins fine on minimal settings.

+clickops learning

+You learned:
+ALBs must have 2 public subnets in different AZs
+ECS tasks can run in either AZ
+Target group instances can become “draining” when ALB loses reachability This is why ECS tasks bounce between subnets/AZs
+This is real production-grade knowledge. and so much more this readme would get tiring.

 Clickops errors

 errors i ran into: There was an error creating cluster ecs-clickops-memos-cluster.
 Resource handler returned message: "Invalid request provided: CreateCluster Invalid Request: Unable to assume the service linked role.
 Please verify that the ECS service linked role exists.
 (Service: AmazonECS; Status Code: 400; Error Code: InvalidParameterException; Request ID: 614fa368-f78a-4bab-8c0d-2ea184801699; Proxy: null)" (RequestToken: 357b75b2-1d3e-5d2c-2125-a5399380d83a, HandlerErrorCode: InvalidRequest)

+ran into "Unable to assume the service linked role.
+Verify that the ECS service-linked role exists.".
+Chcked through the Iam roles to see if i had the correct awsecsservice one and retried ended up being fine.
+Temporary issue on amazons part i assume.

+my est task not reaching a healthy state every 2/3 minutes (RUNNING → DRAINING → STOPPED → RESTART → UNHEALTHY) so i checked the releavant networks and updated correctly.

+made the error of using a a default sg for my alb, promptly changed that.
+Now able to access the website.

 ## This was during the creation of the ecs cluster
 ## Solution made me feel pretty stupid, in my last session was working on eu-2 region and every time i login to my non-root it defaults to global.
 This is the kind of mistake you tend to remember hahaha